Scripture Passage: Song of Solomon 1:1-16

 The problem here is that we believe words of love flow out of feeling.
 But most of the time, it is really that feeling that flows out of words.

 Adrian Rogers says, “We need to work on this thing of intimacy in marriage, and I’ll tell you why.
-It gives incredible freedom and it’s worth it.
+It gives an incredible freedom and it’s worth it.
 You’ll never arrive at perfection, but you need to make a start if you want to have a happy home.”

 There is always room to improve communication as husband and wife.
 If you do not communicate, your marriage will disintegrate.
 The music of marriage is worth finding the rhythm.

 Do you need to work on your communication skills with your spouse?
 Of course!
 If you aren’t progressing, you are regressing.
-Talk to your spouse.
+Talk with your spouse.
 Watch your words carefully.
 Pray for wisdom to learn what he or she is feeling, as well as the patience to honor them as you both work toward completely knowing and loving each other, without the fear of rejection.